+Several research works have investigated FPGA performance modeling, using synthetic benchmarks to estimate the bandwidth of off-chip memories~\cite{shuhai,fpga-stream-opencl,intel-fpga-mem}, and OpenCL kernels to measure the FPGA computing performance~\cite{fpga-fp-eval,hpcc-fpga,hpcg-fpga}.
 The Roofline model \cite{roofline09} has been used in the past to evaluate the performance of specific applications ported to FPGAs~\cite{fpga-roofline-tsunami}; however, few works provide a generic application-independent extension of this model for FPGA architectures, mainly due to the difficulty in defining the maximum compute performance for a reconfigurable device.
 The first comprehensive work extending the Roofline model to FPGAs focuses mainly on aiding developers to explore different options in the design space~\cite{roofline-fpga-hls}.
 Building on the same principle, more recently, a semi-automated performance optimization methodology based on the Roofline model for FPGAs has been proposed~\cite{roofline-fpga-cad,roofline-fpga-cad2}.
-Another work proposes a methodology for the performance analysis of FPGAs through Roofline plots and cross-architectural comparisons~\cite{roofline-multibench-fpga}; the authors use OpenCL as a programming language to provide mini-apps, such as SHOCL0, LINPACK, and STREAM, to measure the computing performance and the memory bandwidth of the off-chip memory.
-FER (FPGA Empirical Roofline)~\cite{parco19-fp,fer-fpl, fer} is the first C/HLS benchmark tool capable of providing empirical Roofline plots for FPGAs, and it supports the Xilinx Vitis workflow to allow for wider adoption.
-The tool, available in open-source\footnote{\url{https://baltig.infn.it/EuroEXA/FER}}, allows for application-agnostic performance assessment of FPGA-based accelerators aiming for comprehensive machine characterization; it also allows cross-architectural comparisons and performance estimation of generic HPC kernels on a given device.
-FER can estimate both the computing peak performance of FPGAs and the bandwidths of on-chip and off-chip memories.
-It is based on the Roofline Model, and it is implemented as a directive-annotated C/HLS kernel with tunable operational intensity and hardware resources usage.
-Moreover, it relies on a theoretical model aiming to strictly link the performance results to the available hardware resources.
-The choice of C/HLS allows to expose low-level fine-tuning knobs to the user, and at the same time uses a high-level programming paradigm that can easily be adopted by the HPC user community for development and porting.
+Another work proposes a methodology for the performance analysis of FPGAs through Roofline plots and cross-architectural comparisons~\cite{roofline-multibench-fpga}.
+FER (FPGA Empirical Roofline)~\cite{parco19-fp,fer-fpl, fer} is the first open-source C/HLS benchmark tool capable of providing empirical Roofline plots for FPGAs, allowing for application-agnostic performance assessment of FPGA-based accelerators, and for cross-architectural comparisons of generic HPC kernels on a given device.